 Two prominent men in protestant Christian circles have recently announced they no longer believe in God.
 Joshua Harris (author of I Kissed Dating Goodbye) and Marty Sampson (former Hillsong songwriter) have both publicly announced that they have left the faith.
 What is surprising to many is how positive these men seem about it.
 For many of us, walking away from our faith or the church would be a somber moment.
-For both of these men we might think that it would be even more somber because of how entrenched their lives have seemed in the church.
-This is a shift of their entire lives and livelihood.
+For both of these men, we might think that it would be even more somber because of how entrenched their lives have seemed in the church.
+This is a shift in their entire lives and livelihood.
 Although the same should be true of all those who profess to follow Christ.

 This post is more about my reactions and I have two of them.
 They are different in nature, but they are both reactions to this new “trend” happening within Christianity.
-I’ll talk about the first reaction in this post and the next in a followup post.
+I’ll talk about the first reaction in this post and maybe next in a followup post.

 “We are not worshiping God on the throne but have come to the point of worshiping the shadow of the throne.” – A.W.
 Tozer